 There are five homework sets, each worth 25 points.
-Homework will cover certain stated chapters and you will typically have about four (4-) days to complete the homework.
+Homework will cover certain stated chapters and you will typically have about seven (7) days to complete the homework.
 All the homework is multiple choice.
-You have multiple chances to do the homework, so there is plenty of opportunities to make an "A" grade on each homework.
+You have two chances to do the homework, so there is two opportunities to make an "A" grade on each homework.
 No late homework will be accepted.